How to Calculate Insulin Dosing for Meals

 How Protein and Fats Affect Carb Counting and Insulin Dosing

 It is also important to know that although proteins and fats do not have a direct effect on carbohydrates, they do affect the way carbohydrates are absorbed.
-A food that contains carbohydrates in addition to a high protein or fat content will be absorbed more slowly but the effect will be longer, that is, it will not generate such a high glucose peak but it will last longer.
+A food that contains carbohydrates in addition to a high protein or fat content will be absorbed more slowly but the effect will be longer, that is, it will not generate such a high blood glucose peak but it will last longer.
 You may need to adjust your ratios as you learn how various meals impact you.

 Questions to Ask Your Doctor